bosonprotocol/community/jobs/README.md

 ## Contributing back

 Think there's an issue with this job postings?
 Have a general question about any of the postings here?
 Get in touch.
-Email [richardlittauer@bosonprotocol.io](mailto:richardlittauer@bosonprotocol.io) or [alastairband@bosonprotocol.io](alastairband@bosonprotocol.io).
+Email [jobs@bosonprotocol.io](jobs@bosonprotocol.io).